discoursedocker/discourse/README.md

 sudo docker-compose up -d
 ```

+Wait some minutes until db migrations and static files precompilation finish

 Create an admin account

 ```
 sudo docker-compose -f tasks/admin/docker-compose.yml run discourse-admin-create
 ```

-Open http://discourse.local/latest in a browser
+Open https://discourse.local/latest in a browser

+Note: HTTPS is used even in local with self-signed certificates

 ## Defining NGINX rewrite redirects

+If you need some manual redirections you can define a map file for nginx

 Uncomment the next line in /docker-compose.yml:
 ```
 - ./data/nginx/301-redirects-global.map:/etc/nginx/snippets/includes/301-redirects-global.map
 ```

-Create a map file with the rewrite content:
+Create the map file (./data/nginx/301-redirects-global.map) with the rewrite content:
 ```
-./data/nginx/301-redirects-global.map >>>

 map $request_uri $new_uri {
-    default "";
     /source1 /target1;
     /source2 /target2;
     /source3 /target3;